 The earned income credit or EIC is automatically calculated by the program and many factors contribute to how it is calculated.
-Please read the article below or click here to see the Earned Income Credit Table (which begins on page 30 of the PDF) to see the amount for which you are eligible.
+Please read the article below or click here to see the Earned Income Credit Table to see the amount for which you are eligible.

 The earned income tax credit can be a great benefit for workers with lower incomes.
 This tax break returns to qualified individuals a portion of the taxes they paid.
 It can even produce a tax refund for eligible filers who had no tax liability.

 Many people think the credit is available only to parents.
 It's not.
 But the amount the Internal Revenue Service will give back is greater for eligible low-wage taxpayers with children.